 The MCR is calculated using a prescribed formula using the value of Best Estimate Technical Provisions split by Solvency II line of business and the value of net written premium, including bound but not incepted business, over a rolling 12-month period up to the reporting date, also split by Solvency II line of business.
 The MCR is subject to a minimum value (floor), which is equal to 25% of the SCR, and maximum value (ceiling), which is equal to 45% of the relevant SCR.
-The MCR has an absolute floor, set at €3,700k and converted to pounds sterling.
+The MCR has an absolute floor, set at £3,500k.